Planning Governance, Stakeholders, Politics and Policy

 Course learning outcomes

-• Explain various political, institutional, governance and community engagement arrangements in relation to how they inform planning processes, policy outcomes and human environments.
+• Explain and critically analyse political, institutional, governance, and community engagement arrangements locally and internationally, and their impact on planning processes, policy outcomes, and human environments.

-• Critically assess the efficacy of a planning system within its societal, political, institutional and governance contexts.
+• Critically assess the effectiveness of planning systems within their societal, political, institutional, and governance contexts, considering stakeholder dynamics, competing interests, and institutional constraints.

 Prerequisite(s)